pmem/pmdk/doc/libpmemobj/pmemobj_tx_begin.3.md

 buffer and use it to catch the transaction abort.
-The **TX_BEGIN**() macro starts a transaction without any options. **TX_BEGIN_PARAM** may be used when there is a need to acquire locks prior to starting a transaction (such as for a multi-threaded program) or set up transaction stage callback.
+The **TX_BEGIN**() macro starts a transaction without any options. **TX_BEGIN_PARAM** may be used when there is a need to acquire locks prior to starting a transaction (such as for a multi-threaded program) or set up a transaction stage callback.
 **TX_BEGIN_CB** is just a wrapper around **TX_BEGIN_PARAM** that validates the callback signature.
 (For compatibility there is also a **TX_BEGIN_LOCK** macro, which is an alias for **TX_BEGIN_PARAM**).
 Each of these macros must be